Homeowner’s Resources

 Treating Ice

-• Use of salt or chemical de-icers will damage concrete or asphalt.
+• Use sand or kitty litter instead of salt or chemical de-icers.

 Hose Bibs

-• Drain remaining water to prevent it from freezing.
+• Drain remaining water from the lines.

-• Disconnect all hoses.
+• Disconnect all outdoor hoses.

 Heat

-• Clean and inspect the fire box and chimney.
+• Clean and inspect the firebox and chimney.

 Sump Pump

-• Ensure sump pump is operating correctly.
+• Verify the sump pump is operating correctly.

 • Check drainage lines for obstructions.